-- 3. Obtain prior approval for any overtime worked in the workweek. - 4.
-Submit the completed time record in Bonner County's Time Management computer program; employees without computer access should provide a hand-written, completed, and signed timecard to supervisor and/or manager. - 5.
+- 4. Submit the completed time record in Bonner County's Time Management computer program; employees without computer access should provide a hand-written, completed, and signed timecard to supervisor and/or manager. - 5.
 Submit the completed time record in the time period required for approval.